Meet YOLO26: next-gen vision AI.

 3. Training → managed cloud GPU runs.

-5. Monitoring → built-in dashboards and drift signals.
+5. Monitoring → built-in latency, error rate, and request dashboards.

 Hands-on

 Every production CV system goes through the same lifecycle.
-Ultralytics Platform aims to be the place that handles all of it:
+Ultralytics Platform aims to be the place that handles all of it — see also the steps of a CV project guide for the same lifecycle without the Platform framing:

 graph LR